 FORT GEORGE (11 miles east of Inverness)

-Close to the village of Ardersier (visit the local community web site).
-Built as the Highland garrison fortress for the Hanoverian army of George II following the Battle of Culloden, it stands on a headland overlooking the Black Isle.
-Today its mile-long rampart encloses the Regimental Museum of the Queen's Own Highlanders and a working garrison spread over an area of some 42 acres.
-Click for external web site.
+Fort George is close to the village of Ardersier (see historic photos).
+Built as the Highland garrison fortress for the Hanoverian army of George II following the Battle of Culloden, the fort stands on a headland overlooking the Black Isle.
+Today its mile-long rampart encloses the Highlanders Museum (featuring the Queen's Own Highlanders Collection) and a working garrison spread over an area of some 42 acres.

 KILRAVOCK CASTLE (about 10 miles east of Inverness)